-Consider the diagnostic services of the Farmington Valley Diagnostic Center for students who are:
+Consider a diagnostic placement at the Farmington Valley Diagnostic Center for students who are:

 The Center provides a short-term placement that gives students a positive break and the opportunity to better understand their own special strengths, while developing the skills necessary to function successfully in their schools, families and communities.

-In some cases, the standard 8 to 12-week diagnostic placement at the Farmington Valley Diagnostic Center is not enough to prepare a student for transition back to school.
-For those students, an extended transition program is available.
-Transition back to school districts remains the goal of the program, but services continue until the team believes the student can successfully manage that transition.
+In some cases, the standard 8 to 12-week diagnostic placement at the Farmington Valley Diagnostic Center is not enough to prepare a student for their transition back to school.
+For those students, an extended transition plan is developed.
+True to our mission of providing compassionate and individualized programming, each student’s transition plan is uniquely suited to their strengths, needs and personalized, long-term goals.
+Transition back to school districts remains the goal of the program, but services continue until the team believes students can successfully manage that transition.

 ©2022 Capitol Region Education Council